• Skip to primary navigation

 • 1 lb fettuccini

-• 1 tbsp kosher salt for the pasta water
+• 1 tablespoon kosher salt for the pasta water

-• 1 tsp olive oil for the pasta water
+• 1 teaspoon olive oil for the pasta water

 • 4 quarts water for boiling pasta